Holistic Acne Management

 Acne is a condition where glands of the skin (sebaceous glands) become clogged with bacteria, oils, dead skin cells, polluted air, various topical products and sweat.
 Acne can be a symptom of hormonal imbalance, toxic buildup, or food sensitivities and/or systemic inflammation.
 When sebaceous glands clog, the result is spotty areas of pimples, and small tender bumps.
 Common treatments including topical creams or oral medications (often in the form of broad spectrum antibiotics), often only provide a temporary fix for the symptoms of acne, not a solution, and can wreak havoc on one's digestive system, microbiome, and hormonal production and balance..
 Dr. Lana’s holistic approach to healing acne starts from within, where she helps patients uncover the root cause of their breakouts, be it through (a) hormonal imbalance (like excess testosterone, an out of proportion estrogen to progesterone ratio or an issue with insulin sensitivity, (b) through a thorough inspection of the GI tract (looking at the health of the microbiome, eradicating any candida and repairing a leaky gut due to food sensitivities, or (c) taking a look at the systemic inflammatory state and proper immune functioning.

-Why Do I Still Have Acne As An Adult?
+Why You Still Have Acne As An Adult

 It’s commonly understood that hormones play a role in acne, but most people don’t know that your digestion is just as important, as is the functionality of your liver detoxification processes.
 If you’re not digesting or eliminating properly through your bowels, urine and breath, then your skin takes on the extra burden and excretes metabolic waste and toxins via sweat through your pores.